 Is The Tao of Tea Lavender Herbal Tea Right for You?

-What does Tao of Tea Lavender taste like?
+What does The Tao of Tea's Lavender Herbal Tea actually taste like?

 As an Amazon Associate we earn from qualifying purchases.